epw/epw.github.io/servers.md

 server running in your own home that is not accessible from the wider Internet," which replaces the security vulnerability con with "connectivity issues are likely."

+Once you finally have your server worked out, you'll probably notice pretty quickly that you want to have some sort of authentication or user account system, so that not just anybody can poke your server, and you can do things like identify users so you don't conflate their actions.
+[Unfortunately, login systems are an even bigger hassle.](logins.html)